barumau/pandunia/english/darsa.md

 ### Answers to the Exercises

-1. ta no safi kamar.
+1. ta no saf kamar.
 2. un kop no kong.
 3. du waf no yem sup.
 4. ta no ha waf i mau. / ta ha no waf i no mau.